Innovate yourself at KTH

 In 1917, the main KTH campus with its courtyard building was constructed in the northern part of central Stockholm on the edge of the Royal National Park, which has been at the disposal of the Swedish monarch since the 15th century.
 The reigning King Carl XVI Gustaf is the guardian of the university, and the royal crown has been a part of the university seal since 1827.

 Sweden is a nation known for its advances and innovations, from the lifesaving seatbelt and the pacemaker to modern services like Spotify and Skype.
 The father of Swedish innovation was the inventor of dynamite, chemist Alfred Nobel.
 His legacy of contributions for humanity can be seen in the Noble Prize awards, and is the same spirit that drives KTH forward.
 Following in the footsteps of Nobel and other Swedish innovators, KTH inspires students to look for invention in challenges and real-world problems, contributing to a brighter tomorrow.

 Breaking new ground

 KTH conducts world-class research in an array of technology and engineering fields.
 Its strong research reputation has reinforced the university’s position as one of the most prominent technical universities in Europe and a force to be reckoned with globally.
 KTH was placed number 19 in the world among technical universities in the latest THE World University Rankings and number 16 in the latest equivalent QS ranking.
 To meet tomorrow’s challenges, KTH offers education and research that attracts talent from all over the world.

-KTH Royal Institute of Technology is one of top hundred universities in the world and has a global reputation for its excellence and innovation.
+KTH is one of the top hundred universities in the world and has a global reputation for its excellence and innovation.